Waiviogit/objects-bot/docs/DetailsObjectFields.md

 ## companyId
 The field to add company ID.

-`body` - stringified object, which contains the following fields: "companyId" (the ID value) and "companyIdType" (the type value).
+`body` - stringified object, which contains the following fields:
+- "companyId" - the ID value.
+- "companyIdType" - the type value.
 Both fields type: string.

 ```